 I can’t even analyse this because I hate everything about it so much.
 You’re only 2km away from me and I want to move countries, tonight.

 That doesn’t sound fun.
 No one thinks that sounds fun.
 All this tells me is that you have no idea what you’re doing if you think that the best thing you can say is “I go all night“…Do you?
 Do you really?
 It’s quite an aggressive approach really, what if someones had enough?
 ‘Sorry but I did warn you, I go all night’ – LEFT.
-I’m going to be left-swiping anyone looking for casual fun really.
+I left-swipe anyone looking for casual fun.
 You’re totally allowed and I think that’s best to get out of the way early – at least you know anyone you match with is aware.
 I just personally don’t want to match with you because that’s not something I’m looking for.

 You’re from the School of Hard Knocks.
 I don’t think I need to say anything.